rahulddutta/rahulddutta/README.md

 * 🚀  I'm currently working on [Mentor Codes](http://mentorcodes.com/)
 * 🧠  I'm learning DSA with Java
 * 🤝  I'm open to collaborating on opensource
-* ⚡  I'am a rebel at a heart
+* ⚡  I'am a rebel at heart

 ### Skills